Asika: Etymology

 The name is linked by local accounts to the archaic Sanskrit-Prakrit (असिक) (aśik/Asik) ("whinyard", "obelisk" or “dagger”), in reference to the dagger-like landform created by the meeting of the Rushikulya and Badanadi rivers.
 During the colonial period Aska’s central location within Ganjam made it into a local administrative and military hub.

 Demographics

-As of the 2011 Census of India, Aska has a population of more than 30, 000 as of 2024 hence make it the second largest city in terms of population Ganjam district after Brahmapur.
-Including Mukundapur CT more than 10,000 people are living in the satellite area of this town namely Kalasandhapur, Babanpur, Nuagam Baragam, and College Square.
+As of the 2011 Census of India, Aska has a population of more than 30,000 as of 2011 hence make it the one of largest city in terms of population Ganjam district, Including Mukundapur CT more than 10,000 people are living in the satellite area of this town namely Kalasandhapur, Babanpur, Nuagam Baragam, and College Square.
 Males constitute 52% of the population and females 48%.
 Aska has an average literacy rate of 85.76%, higher than the national average of 72.87%; with 56% of the males and 44% of females literate.
 12% of the population is under 6 years of age.

 On 30 Aug 2025, the Government of Odisha upgraded Aska NAC to be a Municipality.

 Aska is governed by a municipality and is divided into 18 wards.
 It also serves a wider rural hinterland through markets and services.